MustafaxUK/REST-API/README.md

  -- Windows --

  Run start & search for cmd
- Check if Python is installed by running: Python if Python is an unrecognized command install the latest version of Python in the Microsoft Store
+ Check if Python is installed by running: Python3 if Python is an unrecognized command install the latest version of Python in the Microsoft Store

  -- macOS --